 Palau operates a visa-free policy or "visa waiver program" for citizens of most countries, including the United States, European Union member states, Australia, Japan, South Korea, and many others.
 This policy permits stays of up to 30 days without a pre-arranged visa.

-Prepare these records for getting into Palau:
+Prepare these documents for entry into Palau: